 Some risk factors such as age, genetics or race obviously cannot be changed.
 Other factors including environment, can also be difficult to modify.
 While some factors influence risk more than others, a person’s risk for developing breast cancer can change naturally due to aging and by making certain changes in habits and daily practices.

-According to the American Cancer Society there are several factors that can affect a woman’s breast cancer risks including:
+According to the American Cancer Society there are several factors that can affect a woman’s breast cancer risks.
+They include:

-- Birth control (oral and injectable contraceptives stand out in studies as contributors to breast cancer).
+Oral and injectable contraceptives stand out in studies as contributors to breast cancer.

-- Weight (women who carry extra pounds have a higher risk for developing breast cancer, primarily due to the higher insulin levels that accompany obesity).
+Women who carry extra pounds have a higher risk for developing breast cancer, primarily due to the higher insulin levels that accompany obesity.

-- Smoking (evidence suggests a link between smoking and breast cancer risk, particularly in premenopausal women).
+Evidence suggests a link between smoking and breast cancer risk, particularly in premenopausal women.

 Known factors that lower risk